scottschmidl/Fruits-and-Veggies-Nutrition-Facts/README.md

 Update To "To My Chagrin" on 01/SEP/2020: Images have been cleaned to between 15 and 20 different rotations for nine different pears and tomatoes.
 This results in 163 pears and 145 tomatoes.
 I will continue to add/adjust images/variety/code/plots/readme as more images are acquired.

-Update to "To My Chagrin" on 02/SEP/2020: Update code to make more automatic.
-Made plots with updated cleaned images from 01/SEP/2020.
+Update to "To My Chagrin" on 02/SEP/2020: Update to code to make more automatic.
+Updated plots and CNN statistics with updated cleaned images from 01/SEP/2020.

 To My Chagrin:

 There are too many similar rotations in the data set and this was exacerbated by combining Training and Testing Folders.
 This can result in a high risk of training on the testing data and therefore better validation results, but poor overall results.